 Can I transfer my deferred benefits out of ULPF?

-If you have deferred benefits in ULPF, you may be able to transfer them to another registered pension arrangement.
+If you have deferred benefits in ULPF, you may be able to transfer them to another registered pension arrangement that is willing to accept a transfer.

 What happens if I wish to transfer my deferred benefits?